lipowczyc/Intranetwork_Device_Scanner/README.md

 addition to installed Python 3.12 and nmap.
 Scan is performed with nmap3 module, and it gives JSON file as an output of nmap os scan.

-After extracting certain data, another JSON file is created based on pattern of files which GLP can import and read.
+After extracting certain data, another JSON file is created based on pattern of files which GLPI can import and read.

+Author: Sylwia Postnikoff
 """